how to stop binge eating

 How to Determine What Your Unmet Needs Are

-So, how do you know which unmet needs could trigger your binge eating disorder?
+So, how do you know which unmet needs could trigger your binge eating?
 This can usually be determined by answering a few questions about yourself:

 • Do you have food “rules,” regularly forcing yourself to ignore your hunger or restricting your intake of certain foods for a reason that isn’t medical?
 Do you label certain foods as “good” or “bad”?
 If so, your functional needs may be unmet.